google/mako/docs/BUILDING.md

 #### Bazel

 See Installing Bazel (https://docs.bazel.build/versions/master/install.html) for instructions for installing Bazel on your system.
+Version v0.28.1 is known to work.

 #### Git